pyeventsourcing/esdbclient/README.md

 )
 ```

-Please note, whilst the appending in one operation of a list of events
+Please note, whilst the append operation is atomic, so that either all
-is atomic (either all or none will be recorded), by design it is only
+or none of a given list of events will be recorded, by design it is only
 possible with EventStoreDB to atomically record events in one stream.

 ### Read stream events